DarthPineapple/voxel-game/README.md

 ## Project Overview
 This project is an efficient block-based voxel game that utilizes cubic chunks and dynamic chunk loading.
 The graphics are rendered using Vulkan, providing high performance and flexibility.

+## Current Status
+- Vulkan instance, surface, physical device, logical device, and swapchain creation are implemented.
+- Render loop is a placeholder; no command buffers, image views, or rendering pipeline yet.
+- macOS (MoltenVK) portability enumeration and subset extension handling are in place.

 ## Features
 - Block-based voxel world
 - Cubic chunk management